 Valencia, Spain

 Spain is the second-most affordable country in Western Europe.
-Of the main cities in Spain, Valencia is the cheapest.
+Of the main cities in Spain, Valencia is among the cheapest.

 Seville, Spain

 Eating in Seville is cheap as well – even cheaper than in Valencia – and going out drinking won’t empty your bank account either.
-You have to pay to see the attractions around the city, but there are usually discounts for students, seniors and families.
+You have to pay to see the main attractions around the city, but there are usually discounts for students, seniors and families.

 Near Seville, there are even cheaper cities you can visit on day trips – check out Córdoba, Cádiz, Huelva and Mérida.
+The Andalusia region is generally pretty affordable by European standards, with the exception of the Málaga-Marbella stretch.

 Bremen, Germany